ss1611/CS220-AU-portfolio-1/README.md

 <br>

 ## TODO
-- amend di-reflection content - check logic/grammar
+- check all files, minimise
 - add #todo in HTML comments for students in all files
 - go through this repository with students and clarify if needed
 - make screencast demonstrating the use of this repository